RuvenGuna94/Notes--Generative-AI-with-Large-Language-Models/README.md

 - Updated Generative AI Project Lifecycle Cheat Sheet
 - Updated Using the LLM in applications
 - Updated Interacting with external applications

+## 8 Jan 2025
+- Updated Helping LLMs reason and plan with chain-of-thought